ihlec/P2PShipBattle/readme.md

 ## TODO
-- grey out the player prendering when died (ghost)
+- grey out the player rendering when died (ghost)
-- spawn boats 100 tiles away
-- if boats dont have a target, let them patrol gradually torwards the player
 - when host player is killed on water, boats get stuck
 - npc boats should avoid ramming each other.
-- raider drop rate